 Unexpected “aha moments” pop up regularly as speakers reveal surprising aspects or dimensions of a seemingly-familiar topic or introduce new elements to the client-service dynamic.

 As a professional communicator who lists coaches within my target niche, WBECS provides a high-standard insider look at coaches, coaching, and related challenges and opportunities.
 Bonus topics include business development and leadership.

 Please let me share a few tidbits aimed at coaches, but valuable in many contexts.
-Each of these WBECS speakers made the comment I’ve highlighted within high-content, thought-provoking webinars:
+Each of these WBECS speakers made the highlighted comment within a high-content, thought-provoking webinar:

 Opportunity Abounds: David Clutterbuck revealed the broad opportunity his latest research uncovered: Politicians may be the new big target.
 Politicians do not use coaches in spite of the fact that CEOs have come to reply on these professional sounding boards and productivity stimulators.
 Business opportunities are right in front of us.
 Don’t you mentally kick yourself when someone in your field steps forward with a brilliant idea that had been staring you in the face? [ https://www.davidclutterbuckpartnership.com/ ]